alecgregory/fm-peace/Module_Style_Guide.md

 #### 1.1.4.2 Protecting modules (optional)

 Optionally, modules can be protected.
-Protected modules must have a password set a password on the [Full Access] account.
+Protected modules must have a password on the [Full Access] account.
 The account name on the [Full Access] account can be changed from the default.
 An account using a privilege set that allows access to the module must be included.
 The module file must be set to log in with this account automatically.

 ### 1.1.5 Creating files
 Files should be created using FileMaker's Create New... wizard.
 The Blank option should be used for creating the file